microsoft/CCF/doc/operations/configuration.rst

 Advanced Configuration Options
 ------------------------------

-TODO: These options aren't as required and have sensible defaults.
+.. warning:: The following configuration options have sensible default options and should only be modified with care.

 ``tick_period_ms``
 ~~~~~~~~~~~~~~~~~~